nurlanua/nurlanua.github.io/README.md

       >
       </br>
   - **index.md**
   index.md is usually displayed on your static website.
 In this case, we are displaying our resume profile.
+We follow the same steps that we followed in README.md.
+  1 Research about job.
+Find out job descriptions.
+Look for resume applicatons for the same type of job.
+  2 Start writing.
+Write all relevent skills the job posting is looking for.
+  3 Design.
+Put your skills first, your experience second, and education third.
+  4 Get some advice.
+Show it to your friends, relatives, or coworkes.
+Run it through Gramarly or other syntax checking machines.

   - **\_config.io**
     \_config.io is used to set up a Jekyll theme of your static website.
 You can choose any theme from [Supported themes](https://pages.github.com/themes/).
+    To use any of the themes, you can read their README.md files.
+You can usually make it work with a single line in \_config.yml file.

     ![demonstration](img/show.gif)